UD Experience Awards

 fashion so that awards are distributed throughout the semester.
 Awards will not be

 granted retroactively to the start date of the event.
-Applications will not be considered less than four weeks prior to the date of departure .
+Applications will not be considered less than six weeks prior to the date of departure .

 Complete the UDE Award Application.
 Please note that only the student may complete the application.
 Applications completed